nickrosh/Tech_Notes/Internet & Networking/HTTP.md

 `Cookie` => this header contains other metadata stored in [Cookies](Cookies.md) on the users browser.
 These are often, but not exclusively, originally set by the server with the `Set-Cookie` header, and can be used to communicate any type of metadata about the user, including browsing history or login status.

-`Access-Control-Allow-Origin` => This is a server-side header that provides information about the servers accepted web addresses, as per **Cross Origin Request Sharing (CORS)**.
+`Access-Control-Allow-Origin` => This is a server-side header that provides information about the servers accepted web addresses, as per [Cross-Origin Resource Sharing](Security/CORS.md).

-### HTTPS
+## HTTPS
-HTTP is an unencrypted protocol, and thus the data can be seen by hackers.
+HTTP is an unencrypted protocol, and thus the data can be seen by anyone in the network.
 [TLS](Security/TLS.md) provides encryption and security to HTTP in the form of a protocol called **HTTP-Secure** or **HTTPS**.
 This new protocol running on port 443 is now the de-facto standard.